September 4, 2019

 Dear Summit School Families,

 During planning and collaboration time, teachers in all grades will be working on further implementation of our English/Language Arts EL modules that we have adopted as our curriculum.
-We are excited about this new path.
-We see it as a way to rebuild our expeditions.
+We are taking the first steps to rebuild our expeditions.
 We will also be working on improving our math instruction.
-Last year, we worked closely with our district math coordinator on some new strategies.
-We plan to continue this partnership again this year.
+We are excited about three of our teachers piloting a new math curriculum along with several other teachers in the district.
 Collaboration time also allows our staff to share ideas for instructional improvement, giving students access to the strengths of all teachers.
-By working together instead of in isolation, a sense of shared responsibility and accountability is created, focusing on the success of each student.
+By working together instead of in isolation, a sense of shared responsibility and accountability is created as we focus on the success of each student.

 Our entire staff is dedicated to improving student learning for all our students.
 Our teachers collaborate together to design engaging expeditions and lessons to meet the needs of all students.
 We will have intervention and extension plans in place for students.
 Our task is to find each student’s skill level and take them forward from there.
 To be successful we need to partner with you, the families of our students.
 We must keep the communication flowing between school and home.
 We need your support as we ask students to practice skills at home.
 At Summit, we have high expectations for all students.
 We have even higher expectations for ourselves.
 We are honored that you trust us with your children’s education.